Samrat-Doi/Music-Recommendation-System/README.md

 ### DATA EXTRACTION<br>
 Data came from 2 sources:
 - API Calls of Spotify's Web API to get audio features for each track.
-- The Spotify Million Playlist Dataset which contained Four separate JSON files
+- The Spotify Million Playlist Dataset which contained Four separate JSON files.
 ### UNDERSTANDING THE DATA:
 - The Spotify million playlist dataset consists of 4 JSON Files:
     - pid - the playlist ID.
-    - name - (optional) - the name of the playlist.
-For some challenge playlists, the name will be missing.
+    - name - the name of the playlist
-    - tracks - a (possibly empty) array of tracks that are in the playlist.
+    - tracks - an array of tracks that are in the playlist.
 Each element of this array contains the following fields:
          * pos - the position of the track in the playlist (zero offset)
          * track_name - the name of the track
          * track_uri - the Spotify URI of the track